Exclusive - Hyundai to ship China-made cars to Southeast Asia amid erratic sales recovery | MarketScreener

 Most vehicles foreign automakers build in China with local joint-venture partners are destined for the domestic market.
 Among those that export China-made vehicles, General Motors Co (GM) ships to the United States and Volkswagen plans to export to Southeast Asia.

-Zhao Jun, a spokesman at Beijing Automotive Industry Holding Co - Hyundai's Chinese joint venture with Beijing Automotive Group Co Ltd (BAIC) - confirmed the export plan.
+Zhao Jun, a spokesman at Beijing Automotive Industry Holding Co - Hyundai's Chinese joint venture with Beijing Automotive Group Co Ltd (BAIC) [BEJINS.UL] - confirmed the export plan.

 "Yes, we plan to export cars to Southeast Asia.
 The earliest could be the end of this year," Zhao said.
 The automaker will decide on models depending on local demand, he said.